Curfew (2024 TV series)

-Curfew is a British crime drama television series for Paramount+ UK & Ireland.
-It is an adaptation of the novel After Dark (Note: Also published as Curfew, hence the series' title) by Jayne Cowie.
+Curfew is a British crime drama television series for Paramount+ UK & Ireland based on the novel After Dark (Note: Also published as Curfew, hence the series' title)by Jayne Cowie.

 Premise

 Set in a society where men are restricted by a curfew from 7 p.m. to 7 a.m. to prioritise women's safety, the murder of a woman outside the Women's Safety Centre shocks the community.
 Veteran police officer Pamela Green (Sarah Parish) suspects that a man is responsible for the crime, despite the curfew - which requires all men to be tagged and monitored during restricted hours.
 Partnering with her new colleague Eddie (Mitchell Robertson), Pamela faces scepticism from both the public and her superiors, who believe the curfew system makes it impossible for a man to be involved.
 As the investigation unfolds, Pamela must confront her own biases and navigate political pressure while seeking the truth behind the murder.